IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 x_ok(1:3)
 ```

-**A1.** `&&` evaluates left to right and short-circuit evaluation, i.e., if the first operand is `TRUE`, R will short-circuit and not even look at the second operand.
+**A1.** `&&` evaluates left to right and has short-circuit evaluation, i.e., if the first operand is `TRUE`, R will short-circuit and not even look at the second operand.

 ```r